blitzagency/ios-unity5/README.md

 ```cpp
 int main(int argc, char* argv[])
 ```
-Once you find that you can go ahead and see that `UnityUtils.mm` which we imported above is effectively this function.
+Once you find that you can go ahead and see that `UnityUtils.mm`, which we imported above, is effectively this function.
 Should Unity change this initialization you will need to update your `UnityUtils.mm` file to match their initialization.
 Note that we don't copy the `UIApplicationMain` part.
 Swift will handle that.